-- Canadian Natural continues to be committed to maximizing the value of the resource for the both itself and the Province of Alberta through it's Royalty Interest - 2015 Record production year from Pelican Lake - Results from the polymer flood continue to be encouraging - Continuing to evaluate the impacts of oil viscosity and water production on the ultimate performance and recovery under polymer flooding - CNRL continues to optimize the operation of the flood and expand to new, more challenging areas - CNRL is working on an injection plan to maximize field throughput and thus ultimate recovery of the field.
+- Canadian Natural continues to be committed to maximizing the value of the resource for the both itself and the Province of Alberta through it's Royalty Interest - 2016 Stable production in low commodity price environment - Results from the polymer flood continue to be encouraging - Continuing to evaluate the impacts of oil viscosity and water production on the ultimate performance and recovery under polymer flooding - CNRL continues to optimize the operation of the flood and expand to new, more challenging areas - Injection management is a balance of OPEX, power consumption and flood management - CNRL is working on an injection plan to maximize field throughput and thus ultimate recovery of the field.
 Several options are being investigated over the next several years. - Compliance with all AER regulations, including cap rock integrity monitoring, and communication with the AER remains a top priority for CNRL.